Content available exclusively for subscribers

 So there you go, there are some of the secret things they need to improve . . .

 Speaking of picks, if the Jets are going to break their dubious streak of 12 games without a pick, you would think Miami coming to town offers a great opportunity to get off the schneid, as they say.
 Tua Tagovailoa has 14 picks in 12 games.
-And while it’s going to be in the 40’s, and while that isn’t bad winter weather, it’s well documented that Tua’s not great in the Northeast in the wintery weather with his pedestrian arm.
+And while it’s going to be in the 40s, and that isn’t necessarily bad weather, it’s well-documented that Tua’s not great in the Northeast when the temperature dips, considering his pedestrian arm strength.
 So there could be some passes served up for pick opportunities . . .

 Harrison Phillips didn’t practice on Wednesday, but on the injury report, but wasn’t listed with an injury, but instead – “Not Injury Related – Vet Rest Day.”

-Look, I’m not questioning the report, but it seems a little surprising that a foot injury had nothing to do with him missing practice.
+Look, I’m not questioning the report, but it seems a little surprising that his recent foot injury had nothing to do with him missing practice.

 Remember, after the New England game, he got out of a cold tub after the game, and the pain was so bad, he said, “I realized I can’t really walk.”

-Then last week, he was held out of practice Wednesday, was limited on Thursday, practiced on Friday, and was questionable for the game.
+Then last week, he was held out of practice Wednesday, was limited on Thursday, practiced on Friday, and was questionable for the game with a foot.

 How does he get through games with such a painful injury?

-He recently said.
-“With the passions and emotions and adrenaline that comes with a football game with some modern medicine, I can get away doing it.”
+“With the passions and emotions and adrenaline that comes with a football game with some modern medicine, I can get away doing it,” Phillips said.

 Toradol shots are common before games in the NFL.
-Players often line up in the trainer’s room for it.
-It is a nonsteroidal anti-inflammatory drugs, and since it’s not a narcotic, it’s not addictive.
+Players often line up in the trainer’s room for them.
+It is a nonsteroidal anti-inflammatory drug, and since it’s not a narcotic, it’s not addictive.

 So after all that he’s been dealing with regarding his foot, it was surprising to see him listed on Wednesday with just a veteran rest day, and the foot wasn’t listed.